amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 # Connecting to the Selling Partner API using a generated Java SDK

 Before your application can connect to the Selling Partner API, you must register it and it must be authorized by a seller.
-See [Registering your Selling Partner API application](#registering-as-a-developer) and [Authorizing Selling Partner API applications](#authorizing-selling-partner-api-applications).
+See [Registering your application](#registering-your-application) and [Authorizing Selling Partner API applications](#authorizing-selling-partner-api-applications).

 These instructions show you how to use a generated Java SDK to make calls.
 The SDK exposes classes for configuring your LWA and AWS credentials and uses these to exchange LWA tokens and sign requests for you.
 For more information, see [Generating a Java SDK with LWA token exchange and authentication](#generating-a-java-sdk-with-lwa-token-exchange-and-authentication).